-In 2017 and 2018, the Company announced the divestiture of certain subsidiaries located in Europe, Asia and Central America, which were included in the following segments: Peru (formerly Andean), Central America (formerly Central America & U.S. Campuses), and Rest of World.
-The goal of the divestitures was to create a more focused and simplified business model and generate proceeds to be used for further repayment of long-term debt.
-This represented a strategic shift that had a major effect on the Company's operations and financial results.
-Accordingly, all of the divestitures that were part of this strategic shift, which have now been completed, were accounted for as Discontinued Operations for all periods presented in accordance with Accounting Standards Codification (ASC) 205-20, "Discontinued Operations" (ASC 205).
+As a result of the strategic review first announced in January 2020, during the third quarter of 2020, the Company completed a sale of its operations in Chile and signed agreements to sell its operations in Brazil, Australia and New Zealand, as well as Walden University in the United States.
+These sales were completed during 2020 and 2021.
+Additionally, prior to 2020, the Company had announced the divestiture of certain other subsidiaries in Europe, Asia and Central America, which has been completed.
+These announcements represented strategic shifts that had a major effect on the Company's operations and financial results.
+Accordingly, all of the divestitures that were part of these strategic shifts were accounted for as Discontinued Operations for all periods presented in accordance with Accounting Standards Codification (ASC) 205-20, "Discontinued Operations" (ASC 205).